A Potential Foundation for Emergent Space-Time: Quantification of Generalized Intervals

 Closed intervals along a chain coordinated with $\P$ and $\Q$ are quantified by a \emph{symmetric pair}, such as $(\Delta p, \Delta p)$, where the components of the pair are both of like sign and equal magnitude.
 Since these belong to the first class where the pair components are of like sign, we say that intervals in this equivalence class are \emph{chain-like} (see Figures \ref{fig:pair-quantification-chainlike} and \ref{fig:event-relationships}).
 While all closed intervals along chains are chain-like, there exist generalized intervals with incomparable elements that do not form chains that are chain-like in the sense that the components of the interval pair are of the same sign.
 Chain-like intervals quantified by a chain where each component of the interval pair is of equal magnitude (as in the case of a closed interval quantified by the host chain) are referred to as \emph{pure chain-like} as in Figure \ref{fig:pair-quantification-chainlike}a.
 However, it should be noted that this latter classification is dependent on the relationship between the interval and the quantifying chain as it is not true in general that an interval characterized as pure chain-like by one chain will be characterized as pure chain-like by another chain.

 Similarly, generalized intervals which are quantified by interval pairs with components of opposite sign are called \emph{antichain-like} (see Figures \ref{fig:pair-quantification-antichainlike} and \ref{fig:event-relationships}).
-All antichain-like intervals are antichains.
-In the case where the components of the interval pair are equal in magnitude, but opposite in sign, the interval is referred to as \emph{pure antichain-like} and the interval pair is said to be an \emph{antisymmetric pair} (see Figure \ref{fig:pair-quantification-antichainlike}a).
+All antichain-like intervals are antichains \red where the endpoint elements are incomparable (not causally related).\black In the case where the components of the interval pair are equal in magnitude, but opposite in sign, the interval is referred to as \emph{pure antichain-like} and the interval pair is said to be an \emph{antisymmetric pair} (see Figure \ref{fig:pair-quantification-antichainlike}a).
 However, just as in the case of a pure chain-like interval, classification as a pure antichain-like interval is as dependent on the interval as it is the quantifying chain.

 Generalized intervals that project to the same element on one of the two chains results in either $\Delta p = 0$ or $\Delta q = 0$.
 In such cases, one element of the generalized interval projects to the other and then to one of the quantifying chains.
 For this reason, we call such intervals \emph{projection-like} (see Figure \ref{fig:event-relationships}).